 Wow!
 Those replies were startling.
 But guess what?

 It’s a joke

 Although this is a joke I wanted to share with you, I’m going to put a different spin on it.
 Let’s imagine that it really happened.

 Maybe it was the first time the husbands had a text message of love from their wives.
 So instead of their hearts leaping, they were suspicious, surprised or just rude.

 It could be that the fire in their love lives fizzled out after years of married life.
-Some couples who’s been married for a long time tend to take each other for granted.
+Some couples who’s been married for a long time tend to .
 It’s easy to fall into a pattern of showing brotherly and sisterly love especially when routine sets in.
-But like a kindling fire, love will eventually fizzle out if it’s not maintained properly.
+Like a kindling fire, love will eventually fizzle out if it’s not maintained properly.

 Handle love like you handle fire.